|Birthdate||November 06, 1981|

 His biggest challenges will now come in the professional ranks, where he made his debut under the Golden Boy Promotions banner on February 19, 2005 in Tucson, Arizona, with a devastating second round knockout of Abraham Verdugo.

-Escobedo’s opponent on April 9, Jose Rodriguez, wasn’t as lucky, as Vicente stopped him in a single round.
+Escobedo’s opponent on April 9 of that year, Jose Rodriguez, wasn’t as lucky, as Vicente stopped him in a single round.

 Just 20 days later, Vicente stepped into the ring at the Entertainment Center in Laredo, Texas, and before a national television audience, he was calm, cool, and deadly in dispatching of veteran Geronimo Hernandez in four impressive rounds.